LilyLavender/ssbu-mod-workshop/episode03/CollisionAttributeList.md

 ## List of Every Collision Attribute and Usage
- If anyone wants to help with the ones that need testing, please send me pictures of how they differ from similar effects and if they can only be used by specific characters or not, if applicable (eg palutena_bullet, jack_bullet)
+ If anyone wants to help with the ones that need testing, please send me pictures of how they differ from similar effects and if they can only be used by specific characters or not, if applicable (eg palutena_bullet, jack_final)

 - **collision_attr_aura** = Purely visual effect on most of Lucario's moves
 - **collision_attr_bind** = Shieldbreak confused state.
 Only works on ground
-- **collision_attr_bind_extra** = 📝 Todo: figure out the difference between this and normal bind.
-Used only on Mewtwo down b and Marshadow
+- **collision_attr_bind_extra** = Like bind, but uses a different mashing formula to make it harder to mash
 - **collision_attr_blaster_throw_down** = Exclusively used on fox down throw
 - **collision_attr_blaster_throw_up** = Exclusively used on fox up throw
 - **collision_attr_bury** = Bury (eg. DK side b, K. Rool down tilt).
 Only works on ground
 - **collision_attr_bury_r** = Bury, but for throws.
 Only works on ground
-- **collision_attr_coin** = Mario Up B
+- **collision_attr_coin** = Summons a purely-visual coin.
+Used exclusively on Mario up b
 - **collision_attr_curse_poison** = Used exclusively on Joker side b
 - **collision_attr_cutup** = Purely visual effect used on sword slashes
 - **collision_attr_cutup_metal** = Used exclusively on Hero metal slash, probably purely visual but needs testing